idati/P5-Make-Effective-Data-Visualization/README.md

-# P5-Make-Effective-Data-Visualization --> Link to the animation: http://130.211.86.23/project5/
+# P5-Make-Effective-Data-Visualization --> Link to the animation: http://130.211.86.23/chart3.html

 Summary - The original data are from Acer (dataset 2012), by using google bigquery I filter the important parts f.e. filtering "Openness for Problem Solving - Seek Explanations" i used the SQL query
-"SELECT ST94Q09, AVG(PV1MATH) as Math, AVG(PV1READ) as Read, AVG(PV1SCIE) as Scie, AVG(W_FSTUWT) as Weight FROM [pisaDataset2012] Group by ST94Q09" to filter the data.
+"SELECT ST94Q09, AVG(PV1MATH) as Math as Weight FROM [pisaDataset2012] Group by ST94Q09" to filter the data.

 The bar chart shows the students performance (I used PV1Math) on the y axis and the different answer possibilities on the x axis that are important to answer the question "The importance of school factors in explaining academic performance."

+Here are the questions that I used for creating the animation:
+ST77Q02 - Math Teaching - Extra help
+ST87Q01 - Sense of Belonging - Feel Like Outsider
+ST53Q02 - Learning Strategies- Improve Understanding vs. New Ways vs. Memory IC02Q04 - At school - Internet connection
+ST85Q01 - Classroom Management - Students Listen
+ST88Q02 - Attitude towards School - Waste of Time
+ST94Q09 - Openness for Problem Solving - Seek Explanations

 Aid factor?